List of Mentors for NZSA Mentor Programme

 Her poetry has won three New Zealand Book Awards and she has been the recipient of several travel awards and fellowships, notably the Robert Burns Fellowship in 1985 and 1986, the inaugural Australia-New Zealand Writers’ Exchange Fellowship, a Fulbright Visiting Writer’s Fellowship and a Goethe Institute scholarship to Berlin.
 She was the 2009-11 New Zealand National Library Poet Laureate and in 2010 received the Prime Minister’s Award for Literary Achievement in Poetry.
 Cilla works full-time as a writer.

 Genre: Fiction, non-fiction, adults, children’s and YA.
-I prefer not to cover science fiction or fantasy and no poetry
+I prefer not to cover science fiction or fantasy.

 In addition to being an experienced tutor and course designer, Diana has had novels and short stories published and numerous articles for newspapers, magazines and educational organisations.
 She has written five commissioned local histories, the last being the centenary history of Whangarei Hospital for Northland Health, two non-fiction books aimed at the tourist market, and four novels.